aledelmo/TractographyMetrics/README.md

-# TractographyMetrics
+# Tractography Metrics
 Evaluation of tractograms using diffusion and geometrical metrics.

 ## Functionality

 With this tool you will be able to compute and view in a fast and compact way multiple statistics about a fiber bundle.
-For each stats the value representing the mean, median and standard deviation are computed, as well as the maximum and minimum extremities.
-Allowing the progress of studies based on descriptive statistics and objective information.
+For each stats the value representing the mean, median and standard deviation are computed, as well as the maximum and minimum boundaries.
+Allowing the progress of studies based on descriptive statistics and quantitative information.

 The stats currently supported are: